zextras/tech-doc/source/common/carbonio/usage/calendar.rst

 be coloured and a message will be shown.
 This improves and makes easier the creation of events.

+Besides inviting attendees (internal colleagues or external people), many more information can be added to an appointment:

+* The *Location* where the meeting takes place (usually the town or city)

+* One or more *Meeting Room*\ s and  *Equipment*\ s, if configured by the administrator, can be selected from a drop-down menu

+* Whether the appointment is *private* or not.
+If yes, no details is visible to other colleagues who have access to the calendar of the attendees.

 In case the invitation was not sent or if something went wrong, the event will show up in the calendar, but marked with a red icon.
 The attendee can propose a new time.
 In this case, new e-mail will be